10 Easy-to-Grow Herbs for a Thriving Kitchen Garden

 7. Rosemary

-No herb garden is complete without fragrant rosemary!
-Rosemary is so low-maintenance and beautiful that many people grow it as ground cover in their gardens.
+No herb garden is complete without fragrant rosemary, which is so low-maintenance and beautiful that many people grow it as a ground cover.

 8. Sage